Unified way for computing dynamics of Bose-Einstein condensates and degenerate Fermi gases: Accuracy tests for spinor condensates

-Before we move to the analysis of the accuracy of SOM with respect to the spatial steps, let us go back to \cref{fig_energy_dt,fig_totnorm_dt,fig_magnetiz_dt}.
-All these figures have one thing in common - something non-trivial happens around time $t\approx 280 \tau$.
-This is the time when a large number of atoms is transferred from initially populated component to the other states.
-One might wonder if this characteristic time at which a spin dynamics is triggered depends on the initial condition.
+Around time $t\approx 280 \tau$ a large number of atoms is transferred from initially populated $m_F=0$ component to the other states (Fig. \ref{fig_seeds}, left frame).
+One might wonder if this characteristic time at which the spin dynamics is triggered depends on the initial condition.
 As we have already mentioned, initially we assume $N_{tot}=30000$ atoms in $m_F=0$ component and almost zero atoms in $m_F=\pm 1$ states.
-To trigger the spin dynamics we need some seed in initially empty components, and in fact we used a seeding field in $m_F=\pm 1$ states.
+To trigger the spin dynamics we need some seed in initially empty components, and, in fact, we used a seeding field in $m_F=\pm 1$ states.
 The seed was implemented by choosing a complex random number at each point of the spatial grid.
 The seed plays a role of quantum fluctuations which are present in a real system.
-The quantum fluctuations are missing in the mean-field description (we have neglected all the quantum fluctuations, Eq. (\ref{MeanFieldSpinor})).
-To see the spin dynamics\footnote{By spin dynamics we understand situation with non-negligible transfer of atoms from one component to the other.
-From Eq. (\ref{spinoroweRownaniaRuchu_mean_field}) it follows that $\psi_1$ satisfies the equation \be i \frac{\partial \psi_1}{\partial t}=(H_0+H_{c11})\psi_1 + H_{c10}\psi_0=(H_0+(c_0+c_2)(|\psi_1|^2|\psi_0|^2)+(c_0-c_2)|\psi_{-1}|^2)\psi_1+c_2\psi_{-1}^\star \psi_0 \psi_0 \ee and if $\psi_1(0)=\psi_{-1}(0)=0$ the right hand side vanishes, i.e. the $\psi_1$ field is constant what corresponds to a `spin frozen' situation.
-To account for quantum fluctuations we need some small initial fields $\psi_1(0)$ and $\psi_{-1}(0)$.} the seed must be present at $t=0$.
-We have checked, that changing the amount of seed (i.e. values of $N_{+}(0)$ and $N_{-}(0)$ being the total number of atoms in $m_F=+1,-1$ states at $t=0$) results in shifting the time at which the significant transfer of atoms starts.
-For example for initial $N_{+}(0)=N_{-}(0)=10^{-12}$ the visible spin dynamics begins around $t\approx 280 \tau$ (\cref{fig_energy_dt,fig_totnorm_dt,fig_magnetiz_dt}), but for $N_{+}(0)=N_{-}(0)=10^{-1}$ it happens at $t\approx 100 \tau$ (Fig. \ref{fig_seed5e}).
+The quantum fluctuations are missing in the mean-field description (we have neglected all the quantum fluctuations).
+To see the spin dynamics \footnote{By spin dynamics we understand the situation with non-negligible transfer of atoms from one component to the other.
+From Eq. (\ref{spinoroweRownaniaRuchu}) it follows that $\psi_1$ satisfies the equation $i \frac{\partial \psi_1}{\partial t}=({\cal{H}}_0+{\cal{H}}_{c11})\psi_1 + {\cal{H}}_{c10}\psi_0=({\cal{H}}_0+(c_0+c_2)(|\psi_1|^2|\psi_0|^2)+(c_0-c_2)|\psi_{-1}|^2)\psi_1+c_2\psi_{-1}^\star \psi_0 \psi_0$ and if $\psi_1(0)=\psi_{-1}(0)=0$ the right hand side vanishes, i.e. the $\psi_1$ field is constant what corresponds to a `spin frozen' situation.
+To account for quantum fluctuations we need some small initial seeds in the fields $\psi_1$ and $\psi_{-1}$.} the seed must be present at $t=0$.
+We have checked, that changing the amount of seed (i.e. values of $N_{+}(0)$ and $N_{-}(0)$ being the total number of atoms in $m_F=+1,-1$ states, respectively, at $t=0$) results in shifting the time at which the significant transfer of atoms starts.
+For example for initial values $N_{+}(0)=N_{-}(0)=10^{-12}$ the spin dynamics begins around $t\approx 280 \tau$ (Fig. \ref{fig_seeds}, left frame), but for $N_{+}(0)=N_{-}(0)=10^{-1}$ it happens at $t\approx 100 \tau$ (Fig. \ref{fig_seeds}, middle frame).
+We have also checked the imbalanced initial conditions by taking the initial populations as $N_{+}(0)=10^{-9}$ and $N_{-}(0)=4197$.
+Fig. \ref{fig_seeds}, (right frame) shows how the populations depend on time (brown solid line -- $N_{+}(t)$, brown dotted line -- $N_{-}(t)$).
 The time at which the spin dynamics is triggered depends monotonically on the amount of the seed.
 What is important is that the value of the seed does not change qualitatively the dynamics - it changes only the time at which the non-trivial dynamics begins.
-From the comparison of Fig. \ref{fig_energy_dt},\ref{fig_magnetiz_dt} and Fig. \ref{fig_seed5e} we can conclude that although the transfer of atoms starts at different times, the conservation of the total energy (as well as the magnetization) is of the same order in all situations.
+Although the transfer of atoms starts at different times, the conservation of the total energy and the total norm (as well as the magnetization) is of the same order in all situations.